developer-zebra/developer-zebra-site/src/datawedge/7-4/guide/input/voice/index.md

 Voice Input enables DataWedge to convert spoken entries into keystrokes as if they were typed or acquired from a scan.
 Voice Input uses the Google speech recognition engine included on GMS devices.
 Voice-to-data capture can be useful in cases when a barcode is wet, damaged, covered with stray markings or otherwise cannot be scanned.

 Voice Input options:
-* Begin voice capture with a defined start phrase
+* Begin voice capture with a defined start phrase or PTT button
 * Terminate voice capture with a phrase or timeout value
 * Send a TAB character when speaking the "send tab" command
 * Send an ENTER character when speaking the "send enter" command